Factbox: Coming events in the euro zone debt crisis

 GENERAL ELECTIONS FOUR MONTHS EARLY:

-Spain's Socialist Prime Minister Jose Luis Rodriguez Zapatero, has brought forward general elections set for March 2012 to November 20, 2011.
+-- Spain's Socialist Prime Minister Jose Luis Rodriguez Zapatero, has brought forward general elections set for March 2012 to November 20, 2011.
 The conservative opposition Popular Party has a healthy poll lead.
-Spain has gone a long way with its austerity measures but its decision this week to shelve a partial sale of the state lottery suggests electoral politics are starting to impinge.
+Spain has gone a long way with its austerity measures but its decision to shelve a partial sale of the state lottery suggests electoral politics are starting to impinge.
+German Chancellor Angela Merkel urged Spain on Saturday to more to win back market confidence.

 DEBT ISSUES: